Full Ticket Terms & Conditions

 2.2.
 The U.S. Coast Guard Captain of the Port (COTP) New York retains full authority over anchorage assignments, vessel movement, and enforcement.

 2.3.
-Event organizers, harbor authorities, and law enforcement agencies may issue operational directives that vessels must follow.
+COTP, harbor authorities, and law enforcement agencies may issue operational directives that vessels must follow.

 2.4.
 Temporary safety zones, security zones, and restricted areas may be established at any time.